ColourLaserPrinterWithDuplexPrint/BLENum/README.md

 # BLENum
-A Python project made to study Bluetooth devices using sockets.
+A Python project made to study, enumerate and scan Bluetooth devices using sockets.
 Please note that some devices could break while being scanned.